Bdot42/mfakto/README.txt

     Step 6) copy&paste the "Factor=..." lines directly into the worktodo.txt in your mfakto directory

-Start mfakto and stress your GPU ;)
+Start mfakto and stress your GPU! ;)

 Advanced usage (extend the upper limit):
     Since mfakto works best on long running jobs you may want to extend the